pixlsus/website/src/articles/interview-stefan-schmitz/index.md

 </figure>

-I got the photo-virus from my father and I learned nearly everything from daddy’s well-worn copy of _The Complete Photographer_ (Feininger) from 1965.
+I got the photo-virus from my father and I learned nearly everything from daddy’s well-worn copy of _The Complete Photographer_ <sup><a href="https://www.amazon.com/Complete-Photographer-Andreas-Feininger/dp/0131622145/ref=as_li_ss_tl?s=books&keywords=the+complete+photographer&ie=UTF8&qid=1525725015&sr=1-4&ref_=nav_ya_signin&_encoding=UTF8&linkCode=ll1&tag=httpblogpatda-20&linkId=7b777d7283db5795f369187731d437c5" title="Amazon affiliate link">[amzn]</a></sup> (Feininger) from 1965.
 Every single photo in that book is a masterpiece, even the strictly “instructional” ones.
 You measure every photo-book in the world against this one and they all finish second.
 Get your copy!

 [Andreas Feininger]: https://en.wikipedia.org/wiki/Andreas_Feininger "Andreas Feininger on Wikipedia"
 [Peter Lindbergh]: https://en.wikipedia.org/wiki/Peter_Lindbergh "Peter Lindbergh on Wikipedia"